RiverArchitect/RA_wiki/wiki/River-design-features.md

 ## Grains, Angular boulders and grain mobility<a name="rocks"></a>

 The punctual placing of boulders and comprehensive rock cover is referred to as "angular boulders" for stabilizing banks or erosion-prone surfaces (e.g., [Maynord and Neill 2008][maynord08]).
-The mobility of the present terrain refers to the present grain size and indicates the necessity of boulder placement on the basis of lifespan maps.
+The mobility of the present terrain refers to the present grain size and indicates the necessity of boulder placement based on lifespan maps.
 The required minimum diameter for boulders or mobile grains results from the spatial evaluation of *D<sub>cr</sub>* on mobile grain design maps, where the following parameters apply:

  **Lifespan Maps**

 -   `taux` with mobility threshold of *&tau;<sub>\*,cr</sub>* equal to 0.047.
--   `tcd` - `scour` with a threshold value of 0.3 m (1 ft) multiplied with the number of observation years (if a topographic change raster includes scour / fill observed over multiple years).
+-   `tcd` - `scour` with a threshold value of 0.3 m (1 ft) multiplied with the number of observation years (if a topographic change raster includes scour/fill observed over multiple years).

 **Design Maps**